Discretion pays for Japanese brands in China amid territorial dispute

-SHANGHAI When a dispute over the East China Sea flared up between China and Japan two years ago, graduate student Wei Hanyu ditched her Shiseido Co Ltd (4911.T) beauty products in protest, joining scores of Chinese consumers in a boycott of Japanese brands.
+SHANGHAI May 22 When a dispute over the East China Sea flared up between China and Japan two years ago, graduate student Wei Hanyu ditched her Shiseido Co Ltd beauty products in protest, joining scores of Chinese consumers in a boycott of Japanese brands.

 Wei, now 23, said she currently uses a face cream from Aupres, a brand she thought was Chinese or Korean, but which she recently found out is actually Japanese.
 Aupres is one of Shiseido's China-specific brands and the packages carry the parent company's name only in small print.